ptrgags/paper-toaster/README.md

 1. Looping paths with 5-fold symmetry (most of the time)
 2. Infinitely repeating paths (sometimes)

-There are more possibilities, but these ones have more symmetry
+There are more possibilities, but these ones have more symmetry.

 **Parameters:**